attacker-codeninja/oswe-notes/README.md

 |3|Reading source code randomly|
 |4|Read all the code|
 |5|Check one functionality at a time (login, password reset...)|

+#### Source vs. Sink

+- A 'source' is the code that allows a vulnerability to happen, whereas a 'sink' is where the vulnerability actually happens.
+- E.g. when submitting a POST request to login to an application, the controller code that handles this POST request is a source.
+The code may run some input validation on the username and password and then execute a database query with those values.
+The call to the database to execute the query is the sink in this scenario.

+#### Top down vs. Bottom up

+TODO

 ## Dangerous Functions